naotoo1/Prototype-based-feature-selection-with-the-Nafes-Package/README.md

 [Nana A. Otoo](https://github.com/naotoo1)

-Nafes is an interface to of the prototype-based feature selection algorithm (under construction).

 ## Abstract
 This paper introduces Nafes as a prototype-based feature selection package designed as a wrapper centered on the highly interpretable and powerful Generalized Matrix Learning Vector Quantization